What Were Global Voices’ Readers up to Last Week? · Global Voices

 We don't publish just to grab clicks or follow a news trend.
 We do, however, like to keep track of the ways in which our hard work has impact around the world.

 To that end, one useful metric is how readers respond to our stories and translations.
-So let's take a look at who our readers were and what caught their attention during the week of February 19-25, 2018.
+So let's take a look at who our readers were and what caught their attention during the week of February 26-March 4, 2018.

 Where in the world are Global Voices’ readers?